dw-evans/xlpro-app/README.md

     1. Can external files be registered safely?
 I would guess this would not play nicely with the sys module hack.

 18. `MED` non-destructive launch.json writing
+    1. Prototyped, not tested - pushed

+19. `MED` non-descrutcute settings.json writing
+    1.

+20. `HIGH` pushing requirements on workbook save
     1. Prototyped, not tested.

-19. `HIGH` pushing requirements on workbook save
-    1. Prototyped, not tested.
 Not reckless

-20. `HIGH` Editing config from excel button
+21. `HIGH` Editing config from excel button
     1. Prototyped, not tested.
     2. Looks ok

-21. `MED` Investigate lockfile behaviour, integrate sync and start?
+22. `MED` Investigate lockfile behaviour, integrate sync and start?
 Create Close button/Function?
-22. `MED` Close Server function in xlpro-cli
+23. `MED` Close Server function in xlpro-cli